njungenfelt/GettingCleaningData/CodeBook.md

 | `features`      | features.txt           |
 | `activities`    | activity_labels.txt    |

+Informaion on the raw data can be found in README.txt, features_info.txt, and here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###Other Variables
 Other important variables included in the data cleaning are derived as follows: